Priyanshu1-62/iNoteBook/README.md

  - __useEffeect:__ Its first major application is to handle user's manual page refresh.
 Second major role is to load and delete necessary Notes on relevent renders.
  - __useLocation:__ Helps in conditionally rendering components such as Navbar based on current route.
  - __useNavigate:__ To redirect user on actions such as Signup, Login, Logout.
- - __useContext:__ Used in Context API for make certain variables and functiions available across multiple components.
+ - __useContext:__ Used in Context API for make certain variables and functions available across multiple components.
  - __useRef:__ To create variables that retain their values between renders, like state variables, but does not trigger re-render on value update, like normal variable.
 In this project, it is used to store DOM references and IDs.
 ---